CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 * 7 : CT - The measure reference results must have at least one measure.
 Please review the measures section of your file as it cannot be empty.
 * 8 : CT - The `(Parent element)` has `(number of aggregate counts)` aggregate count values.
 A single aggregate count value is required.
 * 9 : CT - Aggregate count value must be an integer
-* 11 : CT - This ACI Reference and Results is missing a required Measure Performed child
+* 11 : CT - This PI Reference and Results is missing a required Measure Performed child
-* 12 : CT - This ACI Measure Performed Reference and Results requires a single Measure ID
+* 12 : CT - This PI Measure Performed Reference and Results requires a single Measure ID
 * 13 : CT - Denominator count must be less than or equal to Initial Population count for a measure that is a proportion measure
 * 14 : CT - The electronic measure id: `(Current eMeasure ID)` requires `(Number of Subpopulations required)` `(Type of Subpopulation required)`(s) but there are `(Number of Subpopulations existing)`
-* 15 : CT - ACI Numerator Denominator element should have an ACI Section element as a parent
+* 15 : CT - PI Numerator Denominator element should have a PI Section element as a parent
-* 16 : CT - ACI Numerator Denominator element does not contain a measure name ID
+* 16 : CT - PI Numerator Denominator element does not contain a measure name ID
-* 17 : CT - ACI Numerator Denominator element does not have any child elements
+* 17 : CT - PI Numerator Denominator element does not have any child elements
-* 18 : CT - This ACI Numerator Denominator element requires exactly one `(Denominator|Numerator)` element child
+* 18 : CT - This PI Numerator Denominator element requires exactly one `(Denominator|Numerator)` element child
-* 22 : CT - The ACI Section must have one Reporting Parameter Act.
+* 22 : CT - The PI Section must have one Reporting Parameter Act.
 Please ensure the Reporting Parameters Act complies with the Implementation Guide (IG).
 Here is a link to the IG Reporting Parameter Act section: https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=80
-* 23 : CT - Clinical Document element must have at least one child element of type ACI, IA, or Measure section
+* 23 : CT - Clinical Document element must have at least one child element of type PI, IA, or Measure section
 * 24 : CT - Clinical Document must have one and only one program name.
 Valid program names are `(list of valid program names)`
 * 25 : CT - The Clinical Document program name `(program name)` is not recognized.
 Valid program names are `(list of valid program names)`.
-* 26 : CT - Clinical Document contains duplicate ACI sections
+* 26 : CT - Clinical Document contains duplicate PI sections
 * 27 : CT - Clinical Document contains duplicate IA sections
 * 28 : CT - Clinical Document contains duplicate Measure sections
 * 29 : CT - Must have one and only one performance period start.
 Please see the Implementation Guide for information on the performance period here: https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=17